siberoloji/siberoloji.github.io/content/en/blog/engineering/computerarchitecture/Digital Logic/2024-10-08-programmable-array-logic-pals-the-building-blocks-of-custom-digital-circuits.md

 ---

 In the world of digital electronics, flexibility and customization are key to creating efficient and specialized circuits.
 One of the technologies that revolutionized this field is Programmable Array Logic, commonly known as PAL.
-In this blog post, we'll explore the world of PALs, their history, how they work, their applications, and their evolution in modern electronics.
+In this article, we'll explore the world of PALs, their history, how they work, their applications, and their evolution in modern electronics.